marcusoftnet/marcusoftnet.github.io/_posts/2018-01-11-viral-change-and-some-thoughts-about-the-tool-tm.md

 ---
 layout: post
-title: "Viral Change and some thoughts about tools"
+title: Viral Change and some thoughts about tools
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2018-01-11 11:47:47
 tags: